Infected Eyelid Treatments

 Overview

-Blepharitis, which is sometimes called granulated eyelids, is an infection of the eyelids.
-It is more common in people over the age of 40, but can develop at any age.
+Blepharitis, sometimes called granulated eyelids, is an infection of the eyelids.
+It is more common in people over 40, but it can develop at any age.

-Left untreated, blepharitis can lead to the loss of eyelashes, red inflamed eyelids, and eventually a blockage of the oil glands along the eyelid margins (which can lead to styes or chalazia).
-In severe cases, the cornea may also become inflamed to create vision issues.
+Left untreated, blepharitis can lead to the loss of eyelashes, red, inflamed eyelids, and eventually a blockage of the oil glands along the eyelid margins (which can lead to styes or chalazia).
+In severe cases, the cornea may also become inflamed, creating vision issues.

 Symptoms & Causes